-Office hours of 9am to 5pm are common but extra hours, including weekends or shifts, may be required for many posts.
+Typical working hours of 9am to 5pm are common, but extra hours, including weekends or shifts, may be required.
 There may be some on-call work to provide cover for emergency arrangements and to attend in the event of an incident.

 Part-time work and career breaks may be available.